stueyG1t/PGCert/index.md

 width="300"
 loading="lazy"
 />
 All of my teaching currently takes place online, primarily through Microsoft Teams.
 I've adapted my sessions to be fully interactive, even when students don't turn on their cameras.
+This approach reflects PSF A1 and A2, is important to acknowledge how the students prefer to act online and design and plan the learning accordingly.
+The teaching needs to adapt to the social reality that the online space is different to the physical.
 Tools like MentiMeter and Microsoft Forms allow me to create moments of live feedback and insight.
 These tools directly support a constructivist approach by enabling students to co-construct understanding through peer insight, shared questions, and formative, interactive contributions in real time.
 These tools help students who might otherwise be silent in a traditional classroom feel seen and heard.
 Menti's anonymity, in particular, is powerful it gives students permission to admit they don't know something, or to experiment with an idea they aren't confident in yet.
+Tools allowing for anonyminity are incredibly helpful when meeting PSF A3 by allowing the tutor to give direct feedback without identifying the student.

 Copilot has become foundational to my teaching strategy.
 In an Excel session, for example, students were able to use Copilot to create custom tutorials based on their own goals and questions.
 This not only increased relevance but showed students how to take ownership of their learning journey.
+This is supportive of PSF K2 and supports the learner but gives them agency in their own learning journey.
 Separately, when demonstrating Microsoft Word's Editor feature which is distinct from Copilot and focuses on spelling, grammar, and style many students were surprised to learn they already had access to such targeted support.
 These features are particularly empowering for those with lower academic English levels or dyslexia, providing real-time feedback that enhances writing quality without requiring generative input.
 This aligns with recent research showing that AI-enhanced tools, such as those that restructure and annotate text, can significantly improve the learning experience for students with dyslexia by reducing cognitive load and supporting comprehension (Zhao et al., 2025).
+Since Gen AI can be controlled directly by the learner we can meet PSF V1 and retain respect for an individual in a diverse environment as the learner can decide how they will use AI to support their learning.

 I've also noticed that TEL can be a double-edged sword.
 At a personal level the lack of student cameras can make teaching online feel isolating, and bandwidth limitations or noisy environments mean many students attend from less-than-ideal locations.
 However, by incorporating chat-based interaction, flexible feedback loops, and design that anticipates these limitations, we still create valuable experiences.
+I am committed to promote engagement with learning (PSF V2) but in order to remain engaged myself and discover the students are at I have ad to develop different approaches and uses of the technology.

 Inclusion remains a priority.
 Many of our students are multilingual, and some have experienced educational trauma.
 When one mature student, previously bullied in her workplace over digital skills, realised she could use Copilot to reframe complex information in her own words, she cried with relief.
 That moment reminded me of the profound emotional and psychological role TEL can play in helping people reclaim their agency.

 [↑ Back to top](#introduction)

-## Reflective Area 3 – Wider Context (PSF A4, A5, K6, V4)
+## Reflective Area 3 – Wider Context

 <img
 class="align-right"